 Mechanics of the switch-over and timing

-Were the UK to leave the EU without an implementation period, we would switch off our feeds to ESMA FIRDS on exit day.
+Were the UK to leave the EU without a transition period, we would switch off our feeds to ESMA FIRDS on exit day.
 We will give more information about the switchover from ESMA FIRDS to FCA FIRDS in due course.

-In the event that there is a withdrawal agreement that includes an implementation period, we will publish further information on whether FCA FIRDS will be used during this period.
+In the event that there is a withdrawal agreement that includes a transition period, we will publish further information on whether FCA FIRDS will be used during this period.

 In CP18/28 we outlined some of the main changes to firms’ reporting obligations under the transaction reporting regime that arise because of Brexit.
 For example, UK trading venues will have to report transactions carried out on their venue by EEA members except for UK branches of EEA firms; EEA firms with a UK branch operating under the temporary permissions regime will have to report relevant transactions to us under the transaction reporting regime.